 The Wasson Way Trail Network

 The Wasson Way Trail Network will be a bicycle and pedestrian corridor using trail and signed bicycle routes connecting Uptown and Fairfax.
 The trail will be located primarily within an unused railroad corridor and existing City right-of-way.
+The trail is being developed in multiple phases, with several already completed and accessible; detailed descriptions can be found in the Overview tab below.

 View A Map of the Wasson Way Trail Network